NKUShaw/OT-Alignment4brain-to-image/README.md

 Original Description: "A cat sits on the floor and looks at the camera."

-Neural Description: "A black and white image of a dog sitting on the floor."
+Neural Description: "A black and white image of a cat sitting on the floor."

 ![Image 9](./test_images/9.png)